kratoszmx/codexdocs/docs/tools/music-generation.md

 If a provider fails, the next candidate is tried automatically.
 If all fail, the error includes details from each attempt.

+Set `agents.defaults.mediaGenerationAutoProviderFallback: false` if you want music generation to use only the explicit `model`, `primary`, and `fallbacks` entries.

 ## Provider notes

 * Google uses Lyria 3 batch generation.
 The current bundled flow supports